Hai Van Pass, a motorcycle, an Easy Rider and me. From Hue to Hoi An. Crossing the Hai Van Pass in Vietnam That was the plan.

 incl.
 Driver and motorcycle

-Duration: about 6-7 hours
+Duration: approx. 6-7 hours

 (with numerous stops e.g. in the mountains, Da Nang, Marble Mountains)

-Departure best by 9.30h at the latest
+Departure preferably by 9.30h at the latest

-Driver will take you from hotel to hotel
+Driver takes you from hotel to hotel